dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 - The situation has moderate business impact and can be dealt with during business hours.
 - A single user, customer, or service is partially affected.

-For other issues, our first response for Professional customers will is within eight hours.
+For other issues, our first response for Professional customers  is within eight hours.
 For Premier Support customers, the response varies according to your support agreement.
 These are cases where:

 - The situation has minimal business impact.
 - The issue is important but does not have an immediate, significant service or productivity impact for the customer.